 The Solicitors Qualifying Examination (SQE): approach to qualified lawyers seeking admission as a solicitor of England and Wales

-The Solicitors Qualifying Examination (SQE) is single, rigorous assessment for all aspiring solicitors introduced in September 2021.
+The Solicitors Qualifying Examination (SQE) is single, rigorous assessment for all aspiring solicitors.
 After this date, all qualified lawyers will need to do the following to become a solicitor of England and Wales:

 - have a degree in any subject or an equivalent qualification or experience

-- pass the SQE1 and SQE2 assessments, unless your qualification has an agreed exemption or you wish to apply for one (more information on this will be available after April 2021)
+- pass the SQE1 and SQE2 assessments, unless you wish to apply for an exemption

 - meet our character and suitability requirements.

 As a starting point, we envisage that qualified lawyers will typically have at least two years' professional experience.
 However, this is not a requirement for you to become a solicitor.
 This means you do not need to do qualifying work experience, as we will recognise your existing qualification and experience.

 If a qualified lawyer is granted an exemption from SQE2, we may also require them to demonstrate their English or Welsh language competence.

 - Qualified lawyers who wish to be admitted as a solicitor of England and Wales will need to: